chauff/cse1500-web-transcripts/Lecture-1.md

 1. What are the main advantage and disadvantage of using compression?
 2. What is the main problem of HTTP's plain text format compared to a binary format?
 3. What is commonly compressed: HTTP headers and/or HTTP responses?
+Why?
 4. In what circumstance might `HEAD` be useful?
 5. In what order do the following operations occur when you enter  [http://www.microsoft.com](http://www.microsoft.com) in the browser's address bar?
     - Convert domain to IP address